giorgosproas/urls_django/README.md

 # How to run

-Having docker installed:
+Prerequisites: Having docker on linux/Mac Machine

-1.Go inside folder /projects_urls
+1. Go to urls_django/
-2.run: docker build -t django-docker .
+2. run: docker build -t django-docker .
-3.run: docker run -dit -p 8000:8000 django-docker:latest
+3. run: docker run -dit -p 8000:8000 django-docker:latest
 4. After the container has been created do docker ps and see the id (CONTAINER_ID) of the just created container
 5. Copy this id.
 Below it will be mentioned as CONTAINER_ID